embedeep/Free-TPU-OS/README.md

 <a name="system"></a>

-## 3. Run the system
+## 3. Start Linux system

-Prepare The development board, and set board boot from SD-card.
+Prepare the FPGA development board, and set board boot from SD-card.
 Then insert the SD-card, start the system.

 ### 3.1 Connect UART
-Connect the UART to your PC, and open the serial Terminal([putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html "Download putty"), or the other serial terminals).
+Connect the UART to your PC, and open the serial terminal([putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html "Download putty"), or the other serial terminals).
 Set the baudrate to 115200, then power-on the board.
+Now user can control the system from serial terminal
 ### 3.2 Configure network
 Make sure the network cable inserted.
 Based on step 3.1, on the serial terminal Enter:
 ```